jamesmlee14/Embedded-Systems-Project/README.txt

 Installation:

     1. Clone the repositiory for the game somewhere to your local machine.

     2. In the file browser, navigate to the assignment/group219 folder.

     3. Open the terminal in the group 219 folder.

     4. Ensure both ucfunkits are plugged into the computer.

     5. Enter the command 'make program' (no quotes).
 Reset the Microcontrollers, using the button labelled 'S2' if there are problems.

     6. When the command has finished executing, repeat the command to start the second Microcontroller.

+Playing the game

      -  Set the two boards down approximately 2cm away from one another, with the IR Reciever (Labelled U1) of each board aligned